Lightning-AI/pytorch-lightning/docs/source-pytorch/data/custom_data_iterables.rst

 Both libraries offer support for custom data loading and preprocessing (also hardware accelerated) and can be used with Lightning.

-For example taking the example from FFCV's readme, we can use it with Lightning by just replacing the hardcoded ``ToDevice(0)`` which would always take the first GPU, no matter the actual process, with ``ToDevice(self.trainer.local_rank)`` to correctly map to the desired GPU.
+For example taking the example from FFCV's readme, we can use it with Lightning by just removing the hardcoded ``ToDevice(0)`` as Lightning takes care of GPU placement.
+In case you want to use some data transformations on GPUs, change the ``ToDevice(0)`` to ``ToDevice(self.trainer.local_rank)`` to correctly map to the desired GPU in your pipeline.

 .. code-block:: python